kotolex/checking/README.md

 @after_suite - function run once after all groups, at the end of the test-suite.
-This function will not be run if there is @before_suite and it failed, except using parameter 'always_run = True'
+This function will not be run if there is @before_suite, and it failed, except using parameter 'always_run = True'

 ```python
 @before_suite